Who are the PALs?

 When do I find out who my PAL is?

-For the Fall 2020 semester, you will be able to (virtually) meet your PAL in late July, shortly before New Student Orientation begins on August 3.
 We are not able to reveal PAL assignments early, but please know that we are working to get you this information as soon as we can.
 We know that meeting the older student who will play such a big role in your first semester is important!